thelondonsimon/citelearn/README.md

 The first is the [Citation Needed model](https://github.com/mirrys/citation-needed-paper), which was trained using TensorFlow 1.
 Details for downloading the dictionary and model files are provided at this project's GitHub repository.

-The second is the **CiteLearn** family of models trained using BERT word embeddings, and which uses a different set of training data and TensorFlow 2.
+The second is the [CiteLearn family of models](https://github.com/thelondonsimon/citelearn-model) developed as part of this project.
+These models have been trained using TensorFlow 2.
+They use BERT word embeddings and a different set of training data.
 Currently a single model is available to download:

 * [BERT/Books/FA-all](https://citelearn.s3-ap-southeast-2.amazonaws.com/models/citelearn_fa_all_bert_books_20210720.zip): using a pre-trained BERT word embedding trained on Wikipedia and BooksCorpus, trained on the complete page content of approximatley 5,000 Wikipedia Featured Articles

-Because of the different TensorFlow versions used to train each model, the choice of model used requires different Python libaries.
+Because of the different TensorFlow versions used to train each model, the choice of model used requires different Python libraries.
 The model type to be used is specified as an environment variable, and the Dockerised version of CiteLearn is currently configured to provide access to the Citation Needed model.

 ## Deployment: Docker